OneWeekCodeCamp/curriculum/day4/README.md

 	var flickrURL = "http://api.flickr.com/services/feeds/photos_public.gne?jsoncallback=?";

 The Ajax request will need a *data* key, which shall be populated with two key-value pairs.
 One containing the format and the other containing the animal you want to get images of.
+Notice the data object you'll have to send with the AJAX request; this is where you'll specify the animal you want picture of.

 	$.ajax({
 	  url: flickrURL,